The Best Way to Explore Florence for 2 Days: Top Sights and Hidden Gems

 The Birth of Venus' 1486: painting by the Italian Renaissance painter Sandro Botticelli

-Afternoon: Uffizi Gallery and Leonardo Interactive Museum®
+Afternoon: Uffizi Gallery, Palazzo Vecchio, and Leonardo Interactive Museum®

 Uffizi Gallery